ThePieBaker90/On-The-Rim/Conditions/Special Conditions/Emotional Conditions/Berserk Rage.md

   - Condition
   - Negative-Condition
 ---
-- When a creature has the berserk rage condition, they must make a melee attack on the nearest creature on each of their turns.
-If no creature is within range they must navigate to the nearest creature.
-They will attack creatures regardless of affiliation.
+- When a creature has the berserk rage condition, they suffer the following effects:
+	- They must make a melee attack on the nearest creature with all of their actions on their turn.
+		- If no creature is within range of a melee attack, they must navigate to the nearest creature.
+		- They will attack creatures regardless of affiliation.
-- Creatures under this condition cannot use any actions other than melee attacks and dashing.
+	- They cannot use any actions other than melee attacks.
+They may dash if no creature is within movement range.
-- If the creature was concentrating on a psycast, they dispel their concentration.
+	- If they were concentrating on a psycast, they dispel their concentration.
+	- They are immune to [[Charmed]], [[Emotional Guidance]], [[Joy]], and [[Panic]].
 - Constructs and creatures who do not feel emotion are immune to this condition.
-- A creature with this condition is immune to [[Charmed]], [[Emotional Guidance]], [[Joy]], and [[Panic]].